guslipkin/Jeopardy/JeopardyQuestions.md

 ### Row 1

-- No matter where you are in the state, you're never more than 60 miles from this.
+- No matter where you are in the state, you're never more than 60 miles from this
   - What is the ocean?

 ### Row 2

-- The only place where crocodiles and alligators live together.
+- The only place where crocodiles and alligators live together
   - What is The Everglades?

 ### Row 3

-- You may not have to pay income tax, but you do have to pay more on this kind of road that Florida has in abundance.
+- You may not have to pay income tax, but you do have to pay more on this kind of road that Florida has in abundance
   - What is a toll road?

 ### Row 4

-- This county that shares a name with the owners of Walmart holds Britton Hill, Florida's highest peak.
+- This county that shares a name with the owners of Walmart holds Britton Hill, Florida's highest peak
   - What is Walton County?

 ### Row 5

-- Florida leads the nation with the most number of these storms per area.
+- Florida leads the nation with the most number of these storms per area
   - What is a tornado?

 ## Florida Man